aljawaid/ContentCleaner/README.md

 #### _Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")_

 This tool allows admins to cleanup their Kanboard database by selectively deleting useless data saved by Kanboard and leftover data after uninstalling plugins.
+Keep your database clean and free from cluttered and expired data using cleaning jobs to solve specific application issues.

 Features